ZapDos7/design-patterns-examples/README.md

 Positives:
 - easy to extend/implement the grammar
 - works best with simple grammar (complex ones new a new expression class per new rule)

+### Exercise 3
+Implement a language interpreter which can also rename variables to meet Java conventions.

+We create the `Expression` interface which defines the `interpret()` method & its implementations: `NameNotPrimitiveType`, `FirstLetterIsLowerCase`, `FirstLetterNotUnderscore`, which all handle their corresponding cases by altering the context.
+We can test this in the `Main` class.

+Therefore we check that firstly the variable name does not begin with `_`, then that it doesn't start with a capital letter and lastly that it's not a primitive type.